fgianoli/Python_rest_services/README.md

     PostgreSQL 9.3.18
     Python 2.7.6

-Please check that .py files are executable ( step 00 ) jsut check if you have already python 2.7x + psycopg2 module installed.
+Please check that *.py files are executable and check if you already have python 2.7x + psycopg2 module installed.

 ------------------
 How To Setup and Run